chrisshafer/phillips-hue-client/README.md

 # phillips-hue-client
-Client for the Phillips Hue API written in Scala.
+Spray server and Client for the Phillips Hue API written in Scala.